Ludicity

 And finally, the third and worst time — the one that eventually resulted in this blog and changing my life entirely.
 It started around the beginning of Covid, but it has been festering for a while.
 I was still working at my first Australian job, but a few things didn't feel quite right — I clued in very quickly to the fact that it was largely cosplaying at responsibility.
 Management was constantly embarrassing themselves with confident opinions on things they clearly had no experience with, doing their best to win status games, and otherwise forcing me to spend a lot of time on work that shouldn't exist, like figuring out why our team's database had fields labelled primary key but no actual primary keys.
 For the non-technicians out there, I can only compare this to a hospital having a hundred bottles labelled morphine that are, in point of fact, filled with water, and no one knew for years until I checked.

 Nonetheless, I cruised for a bit, enjoying a first world salary before little issues cropped up.
 Management let my contract lapse for two weeks, and renewed it on the condition I agree to do a web development project I was totally unqualified for.
-I like honesty, but I also love not being deported and not being extorted, so I agree then leave as soon as I can.
+I like honesty, but I also love not being deported and not being extorted, so I agree, then leave as soon as I can.
 At this point I'm already not feeling great, and had to pair this all with navigating Australia's extortionate immigration process.
 Plus the organization had laid off the only engineer helping me, mostly because he quietly did his job instead of talking to management.

 I grabbed another job as quickly as possible to avoid my contract lapsing again, but management is a whole other level of toxic.
 Each day, I was locked into a tiny grey box in a dreary office, which runs way too hot 24/7 because there's a massive computer in there that we used for building neural networks.
 I undergo the events described in Flexible Schemas Are The Mindkiller.
 Management says they won't renew my visa unless I pinky promise to stay for years, so I make the promise, then of course I leave for my mental health.
 The millionaire CEO calls me to personally threaten me, at a point in my life where I couldn't tell if I had just ruined my career or if he was blustering.
 And to top it all off, I was locked indoors for a year.